 Is Capitalism the Best Economic System?

-For the final part of Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
+For the final part of Intro-to-Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
 Here’s a big one: Is Capitalism the Best Economic System?
 For this question, I always like to highlight the book by Eric Wolf Europe and the People Without History.

-- Lavenda & Schultz chapter 11, “Why Do Anthropologists Study Economic Relations?”
-(323-348) in Anthropology: What Does it Mean to be Human?
+- Lavenda and Schultz chapter 11, “Why Do Anthropologists Study Economic Relations?” in Anthropology: What Does it Mean to be Human?

 - Richard Borshay Lee, “Eating Christmas in the Kalahari” in Natural History (1969).
 For a 2018 update, see Why Envy Might Be Good for Us by James Suzman in Sapiens.

 Most answers to the question of “Is capitalism the best economic system?” suffer from a range of biases anthropologists label ethnocentric.
 For most people, it is the only system that we know, and so it is made to feel natural, to feel inevitable, to appear as if it is the only true way to be human, or rooted in human nature.
 As when we consider the concept of culture, an anthropological perspective should make us suspicious of claims that one particular way of human organization is the one and only divinely sanctioned or natural way to be a human.

 Diversity of Economic Systems